 A uniform interpretation of the minimum number of scenarios that need to be included in a crisis management plan and the standard definition of all terms are key to the establishment of high standards.
 Each Group company has such an emergency/crisis management organisation.
-The Group crisis management organisation is initiated and managed centrally by the Crisis Manager of the Axpo Group.
+The Group crisis management organisation is initiated and managed centrally by the CEO of the Axpo Group.
 The Head of Group Safety is in charge of superordinate coordination and controlling.

-&lt;sup>1 ENSI-AN-10620 Oversight Report 2018.
+1 ENSI-AN-10295 Oversight Report 2017

-&lt;sup>2 Bases or standards: ISO 22301 - "Societal security - Business continuity management systems - Requirements" and ISO 22313
+2 Bases or standards: ISO 22301 - "Societal security - Business continuity management systems - Requirements" and ISO 22313

-&quot;Societal security - Business continuity management systems - Guidance".
+[&]quot;Societal security - Business continuity management systems - Guidance"